SomnathDas/Whatsapp-Botto-Re/README.md

 4) Can return random pokemon images.
 5) Can return random anime wallpapers.
 6) Can return a list of seasonal anime.
+7) Can return information about anime.
+8) Can return COVID-INFO for any country.
+9) Can return subreddit posts.

 ### :wink:  Also there are some hidden commands and keywords.